 My first book, Alejo Carpentier and the Musical Text (Modern Humanities Research Association and Routledge, 2015), bridges intermediality and intertextuality through examinations of Carpentier’s literary use of music as formative, as form and as performed.

-I am also co-editor of the Handbook Don Juan in Music and Other Arts (under contract with OUP), with Prof Rachel Cowgill (Music, Huddersfield), Prof Sarah Wright (Hispanic Studies, Royal Holloway) and Dr Delia da Sousa Correa (English, OU).
+I am co-editor of the Handbook Don Juan in Music and Other Arts (under contract with Oxford University Press), with Prof Rachel Cowgill (Music, Huddersfield), Prof Sarah Wright (Hispanic Studies, Royal Holloway) and Dr Delia da Sousa Correa (English, OU).

 In 2013 I spoke about my research at the Council of Europe.
-My work has been cited by over 100 media outlets, including most UK national newspapers, the BBC, Deutsche Welle, and Time Magazine (see http://www.cantoscautivos.org/press/ and http://bit.ly/2c2jNJY).
+My work has been cited by over 100 national and international media outlets, including CNN International, BBC Radio 4's Today programme, Deutsche Welle and Time Magazine.

 I am on the committee of the Latin American Music Seminar (LAMS), and of the Asociación Chilena de Estudios en Música Popular (ASEMPCH).
 I am also a member of the British Forum for Ethnomusicology, the International Association for the Study of Popular Music, the Chilean Society for Musicology, the Society for Latin American Studies, and the Association of Hispanists of Great Britain and Ireland.

 My teaching areas have included Latin American popular music, intermediality, music and social movements, music and the Holocaust, and fieldwork.
 In 2016 I was shortlisted for the Manchester Teaching Awards for Most Accessible Lecturer at the University of Manchester.